 Special Education Complaints

 Parents of special education students with concerns about special education rights can file their complaints directly with the TEA.
-Refer to the Division of Special Populations complaint process for more information, forms, and contacts for filing a special education-related complaint.
+Refer to the Division of Special Education's Dispute Resolution Process for more information, forms, and contacts for filing a special education-related complaint.

 These parents also have additional rights and procedural safeguards under the Individual with Disabilities Education Act (IDEA).
-For more information, please contact the Division of Special Populations at (512) 463-9414.
+For more information, please contact the Division of Special Education at (512) 463-9414.